Feature Brief: SDDC Host Types

 I4i

-The I4i host type is the latest addition to the list of instance/host types.
+The I4i host type is a recent addition to the list of supported instance/host types.
 It is resource-optimized to support all workloads.
-The i4i bare-metal EC2 instance type uses the latest Intel Xeon generation.
+The i4i bare-metal EC2 instance type uses the 3rd Intel Xeon generation.

 Compute